The Firm, Inc.: Reactivation

 In addition to Ice Cube, the Firm manages P.O.D., and Dead Sara, among others.
-It operates Prospect Park Records, which has released records by artists including Azealia Banks, Korn, You Me at Six, and Five Finger Death Punch, who hit No. 1 on the album sales charts sales with their 2015 release Got Your Six.
+It operates Prospect Park Records, which has released records by artists including Azealia Banks, Korn, You Me at Six, and Five Finger Death Punch, who hit No. 1 on the Top Rock Albums chart with their 2015 release Got Your Six.

 The company is also developing non-basketball-related revenue and marketing opportunities for the National Basketball Players Association.